 As “the best place to watch a movie, together” the Little Art Theatre provides experiences that entertain, inform, and inspire in an intimate hometown, single screen setting that cannot be replicated at the multiplexes.

-Additionally, the Little Art hosts community events, including a New Year’s Eve celebration and an annual Thank You Party for Friends and Partners of the Little Art.
+Additionally, the Little Art hosts community events, including a New Year’s Eve celebration.
 Other community collaborations include hosting area filmmaker’s or student film premieres and partnering with local nonprofits such as the Green Environmental Coalition, Tecumseh Land Trust, NAMI-YS, and WYSO to bring important documentaries to the screen.
 Our reach extends to the greater Miami Valley, including hosting screenings for the annual Dayton Jewish Film Festival and Wright State University Big Lens Film Festival.